 These movies run the gamut from humor to wrenching drama, from a science fiction journey to the depth of dreams to an Israeli couple hosting an unlikely duo for holidays.
 Dive in and see where these take you.

-Links go to my reviews.
+Links in movie titles go to my reviews.
 A number of these have been discussed by Scott Danielson and me on our A Good Story is Hard to Find podcast.
 Those links follow the descriptions.